-This locality consists of two distinct localities.
-One is the Alexandria Park residential neighbourhood bounded by Wyndham Street, Mitchell Road, Henderson Road and Buckland Streets.
-The other is the former industrial area blocks to the north of Henderson Road, bounded by Australian Technology Park/ Garden Street, Boundary, Henderson Road and Wyndham Streets.
+This locality consists of the Alexandria Park residential neighbourhood bounded by Wyndham Street, Mitchell Road, Henderson Road and Buckland Streets.

 The predominant residential character of Alexandria Park neighbourhood with wide tree lined streets and views to Alexandria Park, shall be retained.
 It will retain the diversity of building types and scales that give it its unique character.
-Older warehouse buildings add interest to the otherwise residential character and adaptive re-use is encouraged.
+Old warehouse buildings add interest to the otherwise residential character and adaptive re-use is encouraged.
 The consistency of terrace and cottage rows; their scale and proportion, roof design, materials palette and intact rear laneways is very important to the quality of the streetscape and are to be retained.